HazemAbdesamed/bike-points/README.md

 # Usage :
 - Download the project.
 - Navigate to the project folder on your machine.
 - In a terminal, execute <code> docker-compose up --build -d </code>.
-The first exection will take some time as it will download the images and dependencies.
+The first execution will take some time as it will download the images and dependencies.
 The initial display of the dashboard will take some time for te reason that Trino will be planning the queries.
-- You can enable the dags to run by the default schedule (the **stage** will be executed evey **3 minutes**, and the **load_batch** dag will be executed evey day at midnight) by enabling the toggle on switch.
-However if you want to trigger the dag manually, click on the play button.
+- You can enable the DAGs to run by the default schedule (the **stage** will be executed every **3 minutes**, and the **load_batch** DAG will be executed every day at midnight) by enabling the toggle on switch.
+However, if you want to trigger the DAG manually, click on the play button.
 ![airflow usage](/pictures/airlfow%20usage.jpg)

 # Final Thoughts and Conclusion